 *We used honey serrano balsamic vinegar, a delicious offering from local oil and vinegar vendor Artisanos that we picked up at the farmer’s market.
 It adds great flavor; however, you also can use regular balsamic vinegar.

-2 Warm up your grill to medium-high heat.
-Place 4 portabello mushrooms in a dish or pan, and rub balsamic vinegar and olive oil onto both sides of each with your fingers.
-Use just enough of each to coat evenly (about 2-3 tablespoons of each).
-Let site to marinate until the grill is ready.
-(If desired, you could also add chopped fresh herbs for even more flavor!)
+- Heat a grill to medium-high heat.
+Place 4 portabello mushrooms in a dish or pan and rub balsamic vinegar and olive oil onto both sides of each with your fingers; use just enough of each to coat evenly (3 tablespoons of each for all 4 mushrooms).
+Let sit to marinate until the grill is ready.

-5 Assemble the sandwich: Slice the focaccia bread in half.
-Place a mushroom on one half of the focaccia bread.
-Top with tzatziki sauce, red onion slices, feta crumbles, and the other half of bread.
-(We sprinkled with a bit of fresh dill as well.)
-Enjoy!
+- To serve, place a mushroom on one half of the focaccia bread; top with tzatziki sauce, red onion slices, feta crumbles, and the other half of of the bread.